tweag/ponyrep/README.md

 The command `ponyrep` takes a single argument which is a combination of `ORG/PROJECT` like `tweag/ponyrep` for our repository.

+You need the [GitHub CLI tool](https://cli.github.com/) `gh` in your `$PATH` and configured.
+It's used to make API calls without having to deal with tokens.

 - `ponyrep tmux/tmux`